LBC-LNBio/SMC-Benchmarking/README.md

 - [GHECOM](https://pdbj.org/ghecom/) (21/07/2020): a software for finding multi-scale pockets on protein surfaces using mathematical morphology.

+- [MoloVol](https://github.com/molovol/MoloVol) (v1.0.0): a software for volume and surface computations of single molecules and crystallographic unit cells.

 To install Python 3, Python 2, Pip 3, Pip 2, Open Babel and PyBEL, run:

 ```bash